 - What will determine whether I should plan for a follow-up visit?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions that occur to you.
+In addition to the questions that you've prepared, don't hesitate to ask other questions that occur to you.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your provider is likely to ask you a number of questions.
 Being ready to answer them may allow time later to cover other points you want to address.
 Your doctor may ask: